$\textbf{A}^2\textbf{CiD}^2$: Accelerating Asynchronous Communication in Decentralized Deep Learning: Numerical Experiments

 \paragraph{ImageNet.} For validating our method in a real-life environment, we consider the large-scale ImageNet dataset.
+Tab. \ref{tab:asynctime} confirms the advantage of asynchronous methods by allocating less compute to the slowest workers, leading to faster training times.
 Tab. \ref{Table1_ImageNet} reports our accuracy for the complete and ring graphs.
-Surprisingly, \acid~improves even in the case of the complete graph (as $\chi_1=\chi_2$), which is not predicted by our theory.
-The case of the ring graph is much more challenging: for $n=64$ workers, the accuracy drops by 10\% compared to the reference baseline given by the AR-SGD.
-Systematically, with \acid, the finally accuracy increases: up to 4\% absolute percent in the difficult $n=64$ setting.
-This is corroborated by the Fig. \ref{expeImagenet}, which indicates that incorporating \acid~significantly improves the training dynamic on ImageNet.
+As $\chi_1=\chi_2$ for the complete graph, we simply run our baseline asynchronous method for reference.
+The case of the ring graph is much more challenging: for $n=64$ workers, the accuracy drops by 10\% compared to the synchronous baseline given by AR-SGD.
+Systematically, with \acid, the final accuracy increases: up to 4\% absolute percent in the difficult $n=64$ setting.
+This is corroborated by Fig. \ref{expeImagenet}, which indicates that incorporating \acid~significantly improves the training dynamic on ImageNet.
 However, for reducing the gap with the AR-SGD baseline, it will be necessary to increase the communication rate as discussed next.

-\paragraph{Consensus improvement.} The bottom of Tab. \ref{Table1_ImageNet}, as well as Fig. \ref{expeMomentum} study the virtual acceleration thanks to \acid.
-Note that the very first iterations ($\sim$100 batches) of the algorithm lead to a high consensus distance, likely because there is a warmup time to find a consensus.
-Not only increasing communications combined with \acid~allow to obtain competitive performance, but Fig. \ref{Addacid} shows that doubling the rate of communication has an identical effect on the training loss than adding \acid.
-This is verified in Fig. \ref{expeMomentum} by tracking the consensus distance between workers: \acid~significantly reduces it, which validates the results of Sec. \ref{theory}.
+\paragraph{Consensus improvement.} The bottom of Tab. \ref{Table1_ImageNet}, as well as Fig. \ref{expeImagenet} (b) study the virtual acceleration thanks to \acid.
+Not only increasing communications combined with \acid~allows to obtain competitive performance, but Fig. \ref{Addacid} shows that doubling the rate of communication has an identical effect on the training loss than adding \acid.
+This is verified in Fig. \ref{expeImagenet} (b) by tracking the consensus distance between workers: \acid~significantly reduces it, which validates the results of Sec. \ref{theory}.

 \if False

 \fi

 \if False